About the Mound

 Staff at The Mound

-Lorrie Huber joined Mound Development Corporation in May 2013.
-In her role as Administrative Services Manager, she works closely with the President and Mound Development’s Executive Committee and Board of Trustees.
-In addition, she handles the accounting, contract maintenance, tenant requests, website/marketing updates, and many other day-to-day activities for the company.
+April Hauser joined Mound Development Corporation in January 2022.
+In her role as Property Manager, she works closely with Mound Development’s Executive Committee and Board of Directors.
+In addition, she handles the tenant requests, website/marketing updates, and many other day-to-day activities for the company.

-Richard C. (Dick) Church, Jr - Miamisburg Mayor
+Richard C. (Dick) Church, Jr - Former Mound Administrator

 Keith Johnson - Miamisburg City Manager